RyanMoodGAMING/npc-lib/README.md

   // Defaults to a platform-specific implementation.
   .taskManager()
   // the resolver to use for npc profiles. the resolver is given an unresolved
-  // version of a profile (for example only a uuid or name) and completes the
+  // version of a profile (for example only an uuid or name) and completes the
   // profile data (name, uuid, textures).
   // see BukkitProfileResolver for the available resolvers on bukkit (paper or spigot)
   // Defaults to a platform-specific implementation.